 Another important feature of the minimalist theme is to allow lots of natural light to flow in. a brightly lit room appears spacious, neat, and crisp which are the hallmarks of minimalism.
 To achieve this effect, you can incorporate large-sized windows in the rooms.
 A room that is not appropriately lit by natural light will appear gloomy and cramped.
 The perfect option would be to keep the windows unadorned or to use very thin or sheer curtains so that maximum light can flow in the room.

 This same effect is achieved in the following image of a living room at Punggol Central, Singapore that is designed by us.
 Notice the sheer white curtains that allow natural sunlight to flow in and illuminate the room to give a bright and uplifting effect.

 Use Simple Objects And Wall Art

 Since a minimalist design is all about simplicity, it is only logical to use simple objects and wall art.
-Do not spend too much on luxurious decor items and complex wall art as it will go against the simplicity of the minimalist design.
+Do not spend too much on luxurious decor items and complex wall art as it will go against the simplicity of the minimalist theme.
 Try to keep things simple without adding too complex or extra elements.

 The following image is an example of using simple objects and wall art to create a very cool and elegant interior design for condominium homes.